 Substitute Ingredients as Needed

-These fall cocktails note particular brand ingredients used by the bartender at the Vail Colorado restaurants sharing the recipe.
+These fall cocktails include specific brand ingredients used by the bartender at the Vail Colorado restaurants sharing the recipe.

-Feel free to change up to use your own favorite brand or a substitute if you can’t find the cited ingredient.
+Feel free to change up to use your own favorite brand.

 Fall Cocktails from Vail Colorado Restaurants

-Vail Colorado is really known for the skiing, being long established as a winter playground for the rich and famous.
+Vail Colorado is really known for the skiing.
+It is a long established winter playground for the rich and famous.

 Ginger Pear Snap cocktail